mgthk/meteredwifi4kids/README.md

 Materials:

 Hardware:
-1. A Raspberry Pi 3B (tested Ok) or above with a microSD card
+1. A Raspberry Pi3B (used in this setup) or above with a microSD card large enough to host the Raspbian
 2. PN532 based NFC card reader (I2C bus capable, able to take 5V power input)
 3. Mifare Classic or NTag 213 (216 should work too)
 4. 16x2 or 20x4 LCD using I2C bus (able to take 5V power input)
 5. breadboard, 1-to-many I2C extender or similar extender
-6. At least 12 pieces of Dupont wires
+6. At least 12 pieces of Dupont wires (gender of the connectors depend on the I2C extender used)
 7. A LAN cable
 8. Broadband connection